SELECTING THE RIGHT SCHOOL

 - Catalog ALL of your tournaments, with data on the number of teams, finishes, dates, beach/location played, and organization (CBVA, AAU, AVP, Stealth, p1440, BVNE, etc.).

 - Get familiar with the schools and coaches you’re interested in.

 - Check the cost of schools you’re looking at and make sure it’s affordable, or look into the financial assistance offered.

 - Visit the schools on your list.
 Take a tour (officially or unofficially).

 - Treat your current training like college training.

-- Communicate with me which schools you’re interested in.
-Show me what efforts you’ve put into it.
+- Communicate with Coach Brett on which schools you’re interested in.
+Show him what efforts you’ve put into it.